pyffi.spells — High level file operations

 Called when the toaster has finished processing all files.

-Parameter:toaster (Toaster) – The toaster this spell is called from.
+Parameters:toaster (Toaster) – The toaster this spell is called from.

 Grouping spells together